 SG&A Expenses.
 SG&A expenses in fiscal 2009 were \$75.5 million, an increase of 3.9% over our SG&A expenses of \$72.7 million in fiscal 2008.
 This increase was primarily on account of (i) an increase in non-operating employee compensation cost by \$11.0 million due to an increase in headcount and wages, including an increase in share-based compensation costs by \$5.4 million, and (ii) an increase in facilities costs by \$1.7 million due primarily to the setting up of new delivery centers, one each in Romania and the Philippines, and the acquisition of delivery centers in Pune, Bangalore, Chennai and Sri Lanka in connection with our acquisition of WNS Global Singapore.
-The increase was partially offset by (i) a decrease in other administration related expenses such as communication costs and marketing costs by \$2.0 million, (ii) a decrease in fringe benefit tax payable by us on the allotment of shares pursuant to the exercise, on or after April 1, 2008, of options and RSUs granted to employees by \$1.8 million, (ii) a decrease in other employee related costs such as recruitment and training costs by \$1.8 million, (iv) a decrease in travel expenses by \$1.4 million, (v) a decrease in the provision for bad debts by \$1.2 million, (vi) a decrease in professional fees by \$0.9 million, and (vii) a decrease in other taxes by \$0.8 million.
-The decreases in respect of items (i), (iii), (iv) and (vi) were primarily on account of cost control measures implemented by us in fiscal 2009.
-SG&A expenses as a percentage of revenue was 14.5% in fiscal 2009 as compared to 16.6% in fiscal 2008.
-SG&A expenses as a percentage of revenue less repair payments was 19.6% in fiscal 2009 as compared to 25.0% in fiscal 2008.
+The increase was partially offset by (i) a decrease in other administration related expenses such as communication costs and marketing costs by \$2.0 million, (ii) a decrease in fringe benefit tax payable by us on the allotment of shares pursuant to the exercise, on or after April 1, 2008, of options and RSUs granted to employees by \$1.8 million, (iii) a decrease in other employee related costs such as recruitment and training costs by \$1.8 million, (iv) a decrease in travel expenses by \$1.4 million, (v) a decrease in the provision for bad debts by \$1.2 million, (vi) a decrease in professional fees by \$0.9 million, and (vii) a decrease in other taxes by \$0.8 million.
+The decreases in respect of items (i), (ii), (iv) and (vi) were primarily on account of cost control measures implemented by us in fiscal 2009.
+SG&A expenses as a percentage of revenue was 14.5% in fiscal 2009 as compared to 25.0% in fiscal 2008.

 Amortization of Intangible Assets.
 Amortization of intangible assets was \$24.9 million in fiscal 2009, an increase of \$22.0 million over \$2.9 million in fiscal 2008.
-The increase was on account of amortization of intangible assets acquired through our acquisitions of Marketics in May 2007 (for the full 12-month period ended March 31, 2009 as opposed to the partial period for fiscal 2008), Flovate in June 2007 (for the full 12-month period ended March 31, 2009), Call 24-7 in April 2008, BizAps in June 2008 and WNS Global Singapore in July 2008.
+The increase was on account of amortization of intangible assets acquired through our acquisitions of Marketics in May 2007 (for the full 12-month period ended March 31, 2009 as opposed to the partial period for fiscal 2008), Flovate in June 2007 (for the full 12-month period ended March 31, 2009 as opposed to the partial period for fiscal 2008), Call 24-7 in April 2008, BizAps in June 2008 and WNS Global Singapore in July 2008.

 Impairment of Goodwill, Intangibles and Other Assets.
 We performed impairment reviews of goodwill and intangible assets when FMFC filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code in August 2007.
 Based on the impairment review, all unamortized goodwill and intangible assets acquired in connection with the acquisition of Trinity Partners in November 2005 was impaired in August 2007.
 We had \$15.5 million of impairment of goodwill, intangibles and other assets in fiscal 2008 consisting of impairment of \$9.1 million of goodwill and an impairment of \$6.4 million of intangible and other assets acquired with the acquisition of Trinity Partners in November 2005.
-We had no impairment of goodwill, intangibles and other assets in fiscal 2008.
+We had no impairment of goodwill, intangibles and other assets in fiscal 2009.